Our2020View/Our2020View.github.io/seelevel.md

 <a href = "https://www.garnetinstruments.com/holding-tanks/ " target="_blank">Garnet SeeLevel II Tank Monitoring System </a>

-This link will take you to the tank sender installation manual for the senders used in the 709 series:
+This link will take you to the tank sender installation manual for the senders used in the 709 series - our senders are the 710 - AR:

 <a href = "https://www.garnetinstruments.com/wp-content/uploads/2022/11/SeeLeveL-Sender-Manual-AR-ES2-24-Nov-2022.pdf " target="_blank">Garnet 709 Sender Installation Manual </a>